GStreamer/gstreamer/README.md

 an uninstalled development environment where you will be able to work on GStreamer easily.

-Inside that the environment you will find the GStreamer module in subprojects/, you can simply hack in there and to rebuild you just need to rerun ninja.
+Inside that environment you will find the GStreamer modules in subprojects/, you can simply hack in there and to rebuild you just need to rerun `ninja`.

 ## Build a project based on GStreamer